Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 In-app browsing history needs to be included.
 This can be a problem:
  - [Include in-app browsing history in Chrome sync](https://android.stackexchange.com/questions/201204/include-in-app-browsing-history-in-chrome-sync)

-Then, in-app browsing needs to be switched off globally.
+A solutions would be to switch off in-app browsing globally.
 This, too, can be a problem:
  - [Disable all in-app browsing while keeping Chrome as default browser](https://android.stackexchange.com/questions/201150/disable-all-in-app-browsing-while-keeping-chrome-as-default-browser)

 Then, in-app browsing needs to be switched off for each app (Facebook: turn off in-app browsing => request browser history > possible in full FB app, not in FBlite > what happens after update? > disable automatic updates? > FB also has a Download your information option which includes advertisers_you've_interacted_with).
 This, again, can be a problem: